Sports Medicine Doctor

 When you need the right care, right now for bone, joint, and muscle needs, walk into our orthopedic Urgent Care in Market Common or North Myrtle Beach seven days a week to get immediate help.

 Experience World-Class Sports Medicine Care at OrthoSC

 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your sports-related issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your doctor to focus exclusively on diagnosing and treating your pain.

 Having questions or concerns about your sports-related issue is normal.
-Schedule an appointment with one of our experienced sports medicine doctors at one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet by calling us at (843) 353-3460 or requesting an appointment online.
+Schedule an appointment with one of our experienced sports medicine doctors by scheduling an appointment online or by calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, Myrtle Beach – Market Common, or North Myrtle Beach at (843) 353-3460.
 We’re ready to help restore you to better health.